 Sundays in Santa Fe feature an Artisan Market at the newly revamped railyard sector of town, the site of the weekday’s Farmer’s Market and the Performing Arts Center ‘SITE’ and a variety of contemporary art galleries.
 Walking over there in the bright sunshine, we stumbled upon an amazing sight.
 Ms. Siri Hollander’s horses playing and neighing everywhere!

 Her lively, forged horses were delightfully distributed outside of, as well as inside, Mr. Mark White’s impressive second Santa Fe Gallery at the Railyard.
 His first gallery on Canyon Road, featuring his mobiles, has been a local attraction for many years.
 This new place showcases fresh and edgy works, including his own and his son’s, Ethan White.

-Unfortunately it was a few thousand dollars too dear, so it still savely resides at the trading company.
+Unfortunately, it was a few thousand dollars too dear, so it still safely resides at the trading company.

 Eventually, we wound up in the Plaza again and had a traditional Navajo dinner, Indian Fry Bread Tacos at the Blue Corn Cafe …